robertbullen/dakboard/docs/slides/introduction/introduction.md

 - Column

     - Design for high data density without feeling busy or cluttered
-    - Fit into home decor
+    - Fit into a home, not a business
     - Incorporate nature into the design motif
     - Achieve a high [wife acceptance factor](https://en.wikipedia.org/wiki/Wife_acceptance_factor)